Dawie de Villiers

-David Jacobus de Villiers (10 July 1940 – 23 April 2022) was an ordained Minister in the Dutch Reformed Church; a South African Government minister and a Springbok rugby captain.
+Dawid Jacobus de Villiers (10 July 1940 – 23 April 2022) was an ordained minister in the Dutch Reformed Church; a South African Government minister and a Springbok rugby captain.

 Biography

 His father Coenie was a railway clerk and organizer of the National Party and Member of Parliament for the Vasco constituency from 1953 to 1961.
 The family moved to Caledon where he began his schooling.
 However, they moved again a year later to Bellville, where he matriculated in 1959 at the Hoërskool Bellville.

 In 1960 he studied at the University of Stellenbosch where he obtained a degree in Theology and gained honours in Philosophy.
 During 1962 to 1963, he was President of the Student Council.

 In 1963–1964, he was a part-time lecturer in philosophy at the University of the Western Cape and was awarded the Abe Bailey and Markotter scholarships.
 He was the Pastor of the Wellington congregation of the Dutch Reformed Church from 1967 to 1969.
 After that, he became a lecturer at the Rand Afrikaans University (RAU).
 In 1972 he completed his MA in philosophy and received a scholarship to study abroad.

 He was married to Suzaan Mangold.
 They had three daughters and a son.